Sage-Bionetworks/sage-monorepo/docs/create-a-new-component.md

 }
 ```

-So the command would be:
+The resulting command would then be:

 ```console
 $ nx g @nrwl/angular:component awesome-lib --project challenge-registry-awesome-lib --dry-run